 If you are sure the functionality you wish to implement doesn't yet exist, talk to fellow developers on the official IRC channel or via the mailing list.
 Your fellow developers will almost certainly have ideas on how to implement the feature efficiently, advice on problems that have previously cropped up when trying to implement so-called "doomed features," and can coordinate to prevent future problems.

-The official Enlightenment IRC channels, hosted on the Freenode network, are often the quickest way to communicate with fellow developers.
+The official Enlightenment IRC channels, hosted on the Libera Chat network, are often the quickest way to communicate with fellow developers.
 Available in English, German, French, and Korean, the channels are accessible 24/7 and are open to both developers and end-users.

 Connection information is as follows: